Paying bills is not exactly the part that makes landlords jump for joy. But it doesn’t have to be a headache.

 Step 4: Approve & schedule

 Select the debit date based on your cash-flow calendar.
-If timing is critical, check for same-day ACH or the option to send ACH payment instantly (more on this below).
+If timing is critical, check for same-day ACH or the option to send an ACH payment instantly.

 Step 5: Confirm & reconcile

 After submission, confirm the transaction ID.
 When the payment posts, reconcile it in your books.
-If you track both income and expenses together, a structured rent roll view can help you see cash-in and cash-out by unit or property.
+Baselane, for example, automates bookkeeping so you never miss a deduction during tax season.

-ACH payment issues: Common rejection codes and how to solve them
+ACH common rejection codes and how to solve them

 We'll discuss the three most common errors you may encounter and how to address them.